bschymanski/opendskyrevised-2020-03-24/README.md

 - P69     - Play JFK

+## Disclamer and Ackknowledgements
+Based on rondiamonds openDSKY (https://github.com/rondiamond/OpenDSKY)

 This project is NOT affiliated with S&T Geotronics.
 It is offered as open-source under the MIT License.
 For questions regarding the OpenDSKY project, hardware and its original software, please contact: https://www.stgeotronics.com

 ## IDE